SkygearIO/skygear-doc/content/js/index.md

 import skygear from 'skygear';
 ```

+Please refer to [ReactJS integration](/js/guide/reactjs) for more info.

 ## Include in your website

 Include these two JS files before your own JS files, and then skygear will be